majaramillgon/TDSP/docs/data/data_definition.md

-# Data and Feature Definitions
+# Data and Feature Definitions...

 This document provides a central hub for the raw data sources, the processed/transformed data, and feature sets.
 More details of each dataset is provided in the data summary report.